Spring in a Small Town: Translations

 Spring in a Small Town is available with English subtitles translated by Professor Christopher Rea on YouTube.
 Additionally, for more information on the film, Professor Christopher Rea's website has video lectures that break down the film.
 Other subtitled versions are available commercially from the British Film Institute and Cinema Epoch.

-Remake
+Remake and theatrical adaptation

 In 2002, a remake film for Spring in a Small Town called Springtime in a Small Town was directed by Tian Zhuangzhuang.
 The remake received accolades and recognition in the Venice Film Festival and rave reviews, although it was criticized for removing Yuwen's voice over.

 Li Liuyi, one of the mainland's leading theatre directors, together with actors from the Beijing People's Art Theatre and the China National Theatre, produced the world premiere of "Spring in a Small Town" on April 10, 2015.
 The play is adapted from the classic film in 1948 with the same names and lines.